alessiosac/virtualNetwork/README.md

 	```
 	Login: mininet
-	PW: mininet
+	Password: mininet
 	```
 4. run ifconfig at $ prompt to get IP Address.
 You can note that eth1 is not set up, so do this:

 	```
 	sudo dhclient eth1
 	```

-5.
+5. using PuTTY connect the local machine to mininet, using the new IP(e.g., `192.168.56.101`), the password is `mininet`.

+6. Double click on Xming

-6. download (winSCP)[] and follow this (guide)[http://sandeshshrestha.blogspot.it/2015/01/transfer-files-between-host-os-and.html] to transfer file from host OS to mininet.
+7. download (winSCP)[] and follow this (guide)[http://sandeshshrestha.blogspot.it/2015/01/transfer-files-between-host-os-and.html] to transfer file from host OS to mininet, put them into `mininet/custom` folder.

-7. under `/verify/src/main/webapp/json/` create a file `<type>.json`.
-This file represents a JSON schema \(see [here](http://json-schema.org/) the official documentation\).
-For compatibility with the other functions it is mandatory to support an array as the root of the configuration, but feel free to specify all the other constraints as needed.
-A sample of `<type>.json` to describe an empty configuration could be the following:
+8. in order to run the script do the following actions:

   ```
 	cd mininet/custom